25 Brexit need-to-knows

 "This is a really tricky one.

 "If the economy declines because of Brexit as the Bank of England's suggested, then on first thought you'd expect interest rates to drop – as that makes the cost of borrowing cheaper and gives less incentive to save – meaning people will spend more, stimulating the economy.

-"However if the pound drops due to Brexit, it'll cost more to buy things from abroad, which will push up inflation.
-And the usual way you try and tackle inflation is by increasing interest rates (to quell demand, so prices fall).
-In fact in September, Mark Carney suggested Brexit rate rises.
+"However, if the pound drops due to Brexit, it'll cost more to buy things from abroad, which will push up inflation.
+And the usual way you try to tackle inflation is by increasing interest rates (to quell demand, so prices fall).
+In fact in September, the Bank's governor Mark Carney suggested Brexit rate rises.